Visit our Sister Sites:

 How to Grow Sweet Peas:

 Sweet Pea plants are very, very easy to grow.
 They prefer full sun and cool weather.
-They will do well in a variety of soils, but prefer rich soil.
+The plants do well in a variety of soils, but prefer rich soil.
 They are not bothered by cold, wet soils.

 For vining types, plant them along a fence or pole.
 Or, provide a trellis for them to climb.